lessonly/lldevconfig/README.md

 And you should be done.

-If you want to see what all is going to be performed before running it you can do the following.
+If you want to see what all is going to be performed before running it you can do the following:

 ``` sudo bin/lldevconfig state.highstate test=True```